TheCitizensProject/.github/profile/README.md

 We welcome contributions from individuals and organizations who share our vision for a better Roosevelt Island.
 Here are some ways you can participate:

-- **Volunteer**: Join our team of dedicated volunteers working on various community projects.
+- **Volunteer**: Join our team of dedicated volunteers working on various technical projects.
 - **Donate**: Support our initiatives through financial contributions.
 - **Collaborate**: Partner with us on projects that align with our mission.
 - **Share Ideas**: Submit your suggestions for improving our community.